Jade Thirlwall: Activism

 She is noted for her political reviews and social activism, advocating for LGBTQ+ rights and Black Lives Matter and against transgender conversion therapy in the UK.
-In May 2014 she donated a haul of clothes, with all proceeds going to the homeless.
+In May 2014 she donated a haul of clothes, with all proceeds going to homelessness support.
 In 2017, Thirlwall donated another collection of her clothes to help raise money for Cancer Connections.
 In the same year she helped raised money for Stonewall at her drag-themed 25th birthday party.
 In May 2018, she also spoke at the Stonewall Youth Awards about what it meant to be an ally and encouraged more artists to do the same.
 In 2018, she became an LGBTQ+ rights ambassador for LGBTQ+ charity Stonewall, and in 2018, attended Manchester Pride with them.

 In 2019, Thirlwall and Michelle Visage raised £10,000 for the Mermaids UK, and in the same year she climbed Mount Kilimanjaro to raise funds for Comic Relief's Red Nose Day with Leigh-Anne Pinnock, and other British celebrities.
 In December 2019, she spent her birthday raising money for cancer charities which has become a yearly tradition for her.
 In 2020, she attended a march with Stonewall during Manchester Pride and took to social media to call out someone who questioned the importance of pride month.

 In June 2020 Thirlwall attended a Black Lives Matter protest in the UK following the death of African-American man George Floyd, and attended the Black Trans Lives Matter march in London.
-In July 2020, she called out L'Oréal for not supporting the black trans community after their treatment towards model Munroe Bergdorf.

 In January 2021, Thirlwall won one of The Great Stand Up to Cancer Bake Off specials in the fourth series.
 In March 2021 she partnered up with UNICEF to learn about the war in Yemen.
 In July 2021, she signed an open letter to the UK Equalities minister Liz Truss calling for a ban on all forms of LGBT+ conversion therapy.
 In May 2022, Thirlwall contributed to Sink the Pink's book titled Sink the Pink's Manifesto for Misfits, writing about her experiences with bullying, anorexia and her identity issues because of her mixed race.
 She also teamed up with a designer to create a limited edition community shirt for a North East football club, with all donations going to charity Cancer Connections.
 Thirlwall attended the Not Safe To Be Me protest at Downing Street advocating for the ban on transgender conversion therapy in the UK, following the government's reversal on the issue.

 In June 2025, Thirwall criticised J. K. Rowling during her performance at Mighty Hoopla for her comments towards the transgender community.